rajasushanth/Topic-service/README.md

 **Deployment steps**
 1. Sign in to [Travis CI](https://travis-ci.org/) with your GitHub account.
-2. Add the Topic-config repository in Travis CI
+2. Add the Topic-service repository in Travis CI
 3. Execute ```git push``` for GitHub repository, which triggers the build process and deploys the application in Pivotal cloud foundry

 ## Manual Deployment